wearehearken/pym.js/README.md

 The following things are assumed to be true in this documentation.

 * You are running OS X.
+* You have installed Node.js.
+* You have installed Grunt globally.

 For more details on the technology stack used in NPR Visuals app template, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).

+Modern versions of Windows and Linux should work equally well but are untested by the NPR Visuals Team.

 What's in here?
 ---------------